Koupah/Among-Us-Editor/README.md

 ## Credits ##
 SovietSeal#0001: Wrote out all the names, ID's and Category of all Hats & Skins
 SovietSeal#0001: Downloaded skin, pet & color images and named them their ID's for me
+Slymeball: Has helped me bring support to mac/linux via his issues.
+Thank you.

 If you'd like to help w/ something or receive credit, you can contact me on my discord listed above